If You Attend Just One Social Media Conference, This Is It

 Naturally, we made it a road trip.

-Last Spring I packed the fam into our Acadia and off we went, driving through Texas, Oklahoma, New Mexico, Arizona and then on into Southern California.
+That Spring I packed the fam into our Acadia and off we went, driving through Texas, Oklahoma, New Mexico, Arizona and then on into Southern California.
 If you have the opportunity, I strongly recommend you drive through the Southwest at least once in your life.

 For the next three days, while my family was enjoying the sights, I was enjoying the complete immersion into social media marketing with every friend and peer and mentor I'd known for the past 4 years.